BergQuester/v8tr.github.io/_drafts/2018-06-29-atomic-properties.md

 #### Spin Lock

-Since iOS 10 `OSSpinLock` has been deprecated and now there is no exact match to spin lock concept in Apple's frameworks.
-The recommendation is to use `os_unfair_lock` for this purpose.
-This function doesn't spin on contention, but instead waits in the kernel to be awoken by an unlock.
+Since iOS 10 `OSSpinLock` has been deprecated and now there is no exact match to the spin lock concept in Swift.
+The closest replacement is `os_unfair_lock` which doesn't spin on contention, but instead waits in the kernel to be awoken by an unlock.
 Thus, it has lower CPU impact than the spin lock does, but makes starvation of waiters a possibility.

 #### Read-write lock

-`pthread_rwlock_t` is a low-level C read-write lock.
+`pthread_rwlock_t` is a read-write lock that can be used in Swift.

 ### Semaphore

 `DispatchSemaphore` provides an implementation of a semaphore.
-It makes little sense to use semaphore for designing atomic properties in Swift, so it is listed here for completeness reasons.
+It makes little sense to use semaphore for designing atomic properties in Swift, so it is listed here for the sake of completeness.

 ### Implementing Atomic Property using Locks

-After we have learned about concurrent programming and locks, we can implement our own atomic operation by means of Apple's locking APIs.
+After learning about concurrent programming and locks, let's implement our own atomic properties by means of Apple's locking APIs.

 <script src="https://gist.github.com/V8tr/57c7c6a79b51185005862a40d246117d.js"></script>

+The main bullet points from the above code are:
+1. Instead of using different locking APIs directly, we wrap them into classes conforming to the `Lock` interface: `SpinLock`, `Mutex` and `ReadWriteLock`.
+2. `AtomicProperty` is a simple class that has atomic property `foo` backed by `underlyingFoo` under the hood.
+3. By means of lock / unlock dance we create a critical section that accesses `underlyingFoo`.

 ### Implementing Atomic Property using queues